 I love the challenge of trying to sort through how to translate evidence based treatment into a Bhutanese style treatment and empowering and training the local staff.
 My biggest challenge is trying to keep the focus on teaching and mentoring rather than just doing treatment.
 Once the MDs in the hospital discover that you can do something, then they flood you with referrals.
 Students in training are not allowed to see patients alone for treatment until they graduate, so that poses some challenges for training, unlike other countries.

 I have gotten the hospital to start a new Facebook page, Mental Wellness for Bhutan, which I hope to have the locals self-maintain by the time I leave with twice weekly posts about mental illness, substance abuse and mental wellness.
 I have also started posting home-made posters about the new national suicide prevention hotline that has been in existence for a year, but no one knew about it because the Health Ministry had not yet thought to make posters or signs.
 Yesterday I got the first coffee shop in Bhutan to put up a poster!
 Yeah!"

 Dr. Karen Cassiday and the entire Psychology Department at dinner at the Bhutan Prime Minister's house.

-Karen Cassiday, PhD, is ADAA's current board president.
+Karen Cassiday, PhD, is ADAA's past board president.
 Dr. Cassiday’s areas of interest are anxiety disorders in children and teens, social anxiety disorder, treatment-refractory OCD, and working with children and teens who suffer from both developmental concerns and anxiety disorders.
 Her research has focused on information processing in posttraumatic stress disorder and cognitive-behavioral treatment of anxiety disorders in children, teens, and adults.